 Steroids As a Treatment for Myeloma

 For many years, steroids have been an important and effective treatment for multiple myeloma, used alone and in combination with other drugs.
 Dexamethasone is the most commonly prescribed corticosteroid in myeloma.
-Other steroids include commonly used corticosteroids for myeloma include prednisone, prednisolone, and solumedrol.
+Other steroids commonly used corticosteroids for myeloma include prednisone, prednisolone, and solumedrol.

 Steroids cause a wide range of side effects, affecting nearly every system of the body.
 Identifying the side effects early and managing them quickly will contribute to successful treatment.
 Ultimately, it will improve overall quality of life.
 Do not stop or adjust your medications before consulting your physician.
 Abrupt discontinuation of steroids can lead to withdrawal symptoms.